dtscalibration/python-dts-calibration/docs/examples/notebooks/10Align_double_ended_measurements.ipynb.rst

 .. parsed-literal::

-    I dont know what to do with the following data ['TMP']
+    I dont know what to do with the following data ['tmp']

 The device-calibrated temperature doesnot have a valid meaning anymore